Updated On : January 17, 2023

-Reading newspapers has numerous advantages in the context of any competitive exam, but it is especially beneficial for CLAT.
-It assists you with current events and the other entrance exam portions.
+Reading newspapers has numerous advantages in any competitive exam, but it is especially beneficial for CLAT.

 If you are one of those aspirants who have been ignoring newspapers because of too much content or any other reason, it is high time to make it a habit to read a newspaper daily.

 Newspapers assist you in preparing for the exam in various ways, from improving reading comprehension and vocabulary to developing analytical abilities.
-Also, it will help enhance your CLAT GK preparation and score well in the upcoming exam.
+Also, it will help enhance your CLAT GK preparation and score well in CLAT 2025.

 Most of you might have difficulty finding references for current affairs topics while reading newspapers because reading newspapers requires skills and routine, while studying current affairs from other sources is a shortcut.

-Being a law student, you must understand which news is essential in the newspaper from the CLAT perspective.
+Being an aspiring law student, you must understand which news is essential in the newspaper from the CLAT perspective.

 To make it easier, we have provided a few tips and tricks below to help you better understand how to read newspapers for the CLAT exam.